 Aside from the recent much-publicized tragic cases, a number of studies have shown the devastating effect that bullying has on children.
 Low grades, migraine headaches and stomach aches, lack of self esteem, depression and increased likelihood of alcohol and drug abuse are just some of the problems experienced by children who are bullied.

 The problem is not limited to children and teens.
 Many adults who were bullied as children carry the trauma into adulthood, causing difficulties in their personal and professional lives.
 Controlling, manipulative people have the ability to break our hearts, spirits, and our capacity for meaningful relationships.

 Already thousands of years ago the Torah warned us of the destructive nature of such behavior.
 The Rabbis explain that the verse in this week’s parsha – “You shall not aggrieve one another” – refers to harming others with speech.
 And our Talmudic sages even taught that some forms of hateful speech are akin to murder (see Talmud Bava Metzia 58b).

-Modern commentary: texting, “tweeting,” Facebook, and MySpace are also forms of “speech”; in fact, they make hurtful words more potentially devastating than ever before.
+Modern commentary: texting, “tweeting,” and posting are also forms of “speech”; in fact, they make hurtful words more potentially devastating than ever before.

 Of course, it is important not to encourage eternal victimhood and accept the negative effects of taunting as a fait accompli.
 A loving, supportive home can enable a person to overcome and even grow from a hurtful experience.
 Once again, in the words Mr. Barnes, our R&B artist:

 But what hasn’t killed me has made me strong,